marcfores/Additive-Manufacturing-Prototyping/README.md

 # Additive Manufacturing & Rapid Prototyping

-This repository serves as a portfolio of 3D modeling and additive manufacturing projects, focusing on Design for Additive Manufacturing (DfAM) principles.
+This repository serves as a portfolio of 3D modeling and additive manufacturing projects developed during an academic **3D Printing Workshop**.

-The projects demonstrate a complete workflow from conceptual CAD design to advanced slicer optimization for rapid prototyping.
+Focusing on Design for Additive Manufacturing (DfAM) principles, these projects demonstrate a complete workflow from conceptual CAD design to advanced slicer optimization for rapid prototyping.
 These skills are highly transferable to hardware prototyping in fields like immersive media and acoustic enclosure design.

 ## Core Competencies & Methodologies